 Scaling operations and technology.
 To support the future growth of our business, we are expanding our capacity through investments in physical infrastructure, talent and technology.
-We principally conduct our intake, authentication, merchandising and fulfillment operations in our four leased authentication centers located in California and New Jersey comprising an aggregate of approximately 1 million square feet of space.
-We secured leases on more than half of this space in 2018.
-In October 2020, we secured a lease in Arizona for an additional authentication center.
-The market for real estate to support operations centers such as ours is competitive, and we plan to continue to secure and efficiently bring online additional capacity to support future growth.
-In 2017 and 2018, we opened our flagship retail stores in New York and Los Angeles.
-We opened a second retail store with a smaller footprint in New York in May 2019.
-We opened two additional flagship stores in 2020 in San Francisco and Chicago, and a neighborhood store in Palo Alto.
-We intend to open additional retail stores in the future.
-In addition to scaling our physical infrastructure, growing our single-SKU business operations and developing our SKU-depth capabilities require that we attract, train and retain highly-skilled personnel for purposes of authentication, copywriting, merchandising, pricing and fulfilling orders.
-We invest substantially in technology to automate our operations and support growth.
-We continue to strategically invest in technology despite the difficult operating environment resulting from COVID-19, as innovation positions us to scale and support growth once the economy normalizes.
+We principally conduct our intake, authentication, merchandising and fulfillment operations in our four leased authentication centers located in Arizona and New Jersey comprising an aggregate of approximately 1.4 million square feet of space.
+In October 2020, we secured a lease in Arizona for an additional authentication center and moved operations from our former Brisbane authentication center in June 2021.
+We operate flagship retail stores in New York, Los Angeles, San Francisco, and Chicago.
+In addition to our neighborhood stores in New York, Palo Alto, and Newport Beach, we opened seven new neighborhood stores in Greenwich, Dallas, Austin, Atlanta, Marin County, Manhasset, and Palm Beach during the year ended December 31, 2021.
+In February 2022, we opened a neighborhood store in Brentwood, CA. In addition to scaling our physical infrastructure, growing our single-SKU business operations require that we attract, train and retain highly-skilled personnel for purposes of authentication, copywriting, merchandising, pricing and fulfilling orders.
+We have invested substantially in technology to automate our operations and support growth, including proprietary machine learning technology to support efficiency and quality.
+We continue to strategically invest in technology, as innovation positions us to scale and support growth into the future.